AdaCore/spark2014/docs/lrm/source/packages.rst

 Refined Precondition Aspect
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-.. todo:: The Refined_Pre aspect will not be implemented in Realease 1 of the
+.. todo:: The Refined_Pre aspect will not be implemented in Release 1 of the
      |SPARK| Toolset.
 Its usefulness and exact semantics are still to be
      determined.